kaz-utashiro/App-Greple-tee/README.md

     Do not use the **--blocks** with the **--all** option, since the block will be the entire data.

-- **--squeeze**

-    Combines two or more consecutive newline characters into one.

 # WHY DO NOT USE TEIP